 The cloud is the buzzword revolutionizing software and IT infrastructure the world over.
-Companies globally are leveraging the cutting edge benefit of the cloud to get what works best for their IT network, software & Apps.
+Companies globally are leveraging the cutting-edge benefit of the cloud to get what works best for their IT network, Software & Apps.
 Cloud computing service cost is computed as OPEX and the purchase of a unit of a server as CAPEX.
 Let us try and analyze the cost-benefit of cloud-based technology beyond CAPEX Vs OPEX and look at other financial cost benefits.

-A piece of equipment purchased, can serve its intended purpose for up to 36 months before it is made obsolete.
+A piece of equipment purchased can serve its intended purpose for up to 36 months before it is made obsolete.
 If you consider only this for an ROI calculation, the cost of running an instance of Azure/Amazon 24 X7 is much more expensive than purchasing a single unit of the server with a similar configuration.
 For organizations heavily dependent on IT, the calculation is flawed.
 The indirect (network and storage infrastructure and IT operations to manage the general infrastructure) and direct cost (Power, floor space, etc of running a server is completely ignored in this calculation.
-When all these costs is added, the overall cost of renting cloud space works cheaper than purchasing a server.
-A cloud instance purchase considered as OPEX is much cheaper than a CAPEX on a server purchase.
+When all these costs are added, the overall cost of renting cloud space works cheaper than purchasing a server.
+A cloud instance purchase considered OPEX is much cheaper than a CAPEX on a server purchase.

 Upsize & Downsize on the go:

 A variable OPEX is no financially prudent way of running operations.
 This is true if the nature of your operations is “set and forget”.
 The “set and forget” model holds rarely true for an organization with IT as the core of its business.
-Cloud instance offers scalability and allows for a ramp up and ramp down based on seasonal spikes and usage patterns.
+Cloud instance offers scalability and allows for a ramp-up and ramp-down based on seasonal spikes and usage patterns.
 This flexibility allows for payment to be made for what you use.
 You will no longer be bogged down by excess hardware or the lack of it.
 The implied benefit of this is that you pay lower OPEX for maintaining the cloud during lean seasons.
 When a user is finished with the resources, it is returned back to the provider.
 The utilization responsibility rests with the provider and he has to figure out how to make sufficient use of the resources.

 Lesser Financial Liability: